 Xiaomi Mi Band 7: Release date, price

 Xiaomi has been fairly regular at releasing subsequent generations of the Mi Band each year.
-Since 2016 these were unveiled in May or June.
+Since 2016 these were unveiled in May or June, 2021 being the exception.

 - Xiaomi Mi Band – July 2014